 If you don’t shop around downtown Round Rock’s boutiques and shops this weekend, you’re missing out.
+There are so many cute downtown shops to visit and support.
 At Hometown Gift & Decor, you’ll find Round Rock and Texas themed souvenirs, clothing, accessories, and even a whole room full of the cutest baby clothes!
 The Mercantile on Main/Haute Boutique is another local boutique full of clothes, shoes, and even more Texas themed goods to raise your Southern Hospitality game.
 They also offer complimentary snacks, drinks, and popsicles!

 For even more shopping adventures and things to do in Round Rock, pop into Rhae Boutique, Mays Street Boutique, Tammy Kay’s Boutique, and Cristales.

 Whether you’re in need of some cooling off or the little ones are getting antsy while you’re shopping in downtown Round Rock, you’ll be able to do either at this free splash pad in Main Street Plaza.
 It’s a great family-friendly activity to add to your list of things to do, especially in the Texas heat!